 Gateway High School

-Cacia Steensen would like to leave the world a better place than she has found it.
+Cacia Steensen would like to leave the world a better place than when she found it.
 Cacia developed “an insatiable passion for science” early on but did not at first consider pursuing teaching as her path to change.
 Growing up with a science teacher as a mother, she witnessed the long hours and weekends her mother put into her work and became aware of the many challenges of being a public school teacher.
 She therefore vowed to avoid teaching as a profession.

 Cacia graduated from Lakewood High School in Lakewood, Colo., and earned a BS from the University of Colorado-Boulder.
 She was designated an Outstanding Undergraduate of the CU Teach Program and won the Best Should Teach award.
 Cacia has volunteered with the I Love You Guys Foundation, a group committed to school safety and random acts of kindness, as well as with Habitat for Humanity and CU Community Health, among other organizations.
-She plans to work in a high-needs school in the Denver Metro Area.